Brendan F. Wallace

 Brendan F. Wallace is an American businessman and investor.
-He is cofounder and managing partner of the venture capital firm Fifth Wall.
-He also cofounded career networking platform Identified, Inc. and the ridesharing service Cabify, and currently sits on Cabify's board of advisors.
+He is the Founder and CEO of Fifth Wall.
+He also cofounded Artificial Intelligence platform Identified, Inc., which he sold to Workday, and the ridesharing service Cabify.

 Early life and education

-Brendan Fitzgerald Wallace grew up in New York City.
+Brendan Fitzgerald Wallace was born and raised in New York City.
 He graduated from Princeton University with a bachelor's degree in political science and economics in 2004, and received an MBA from the Stanford Graduate School of Business in 2010.
 While at Stanford, Wallace became interested in technology and entrepreneurship, and he went on to found several companies with his former classmates.

 Career

 Early career

 Wallace began his career as a real estate analyst at Goldman Sachs and worked for The Blackstone Group's real estate division, where he was a part of Blackstone's acquisition of Hilton Hotels.

 Identified, Inc.

 In 2010, Wallace cofounded career networking platform Identified, Inc., with Adayemi Ajao.
 The platform's model is based on gamification, and had 10 million users within eight months of its launch.
 Early versions of Identified's database were used by employers such as Google, Disney, and McKinsey & Company.
 It received $33 million in venture capital between 2010 and 2014.
 Wallace was co-CEO of the company until it was acquired by Workday, Inc. in 2014.